hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 .. note::
   You need access to the canton `network docker repo <https://digitalasset.jfrog.io/ui/native/canton-network-docker>`_ to successfully generate the node identity.
-  You can access your username and get the API key for your Artifactory account through the UI, using the top right `Edit profile` option.
+  You can access your username and get the Identity token for your Artifactory account through the UI, using the top right `Edit profile` option.

   | This can be configured by running:
   | :code:`docker login -u <your_artifactory_user> -p <your_artifactory_api_key> digitalasset-canton-network-docker.jfog.io`